vectordotdev/vector/docs/specs/target.md

 ### 6. Unified Architecture

-The [unified architecture][unified_architecture] deploys Vector on each individual node for local data collection, as well as onto dedicated nodes for data aggregation.
+The [unified architecture][unified_architecture] deploys Vector on each individual node as an agent and as a separate service as an aggregator.
 The requirements for both the [agent](#4-agent-architecture) and the [aggregator](#5-aggregator-architecture) apply to this architecture.
 This architecture SHOULD NOT be installed on Virtual/Physical Machine targets as there is little added benefit.

 ## 7. Hardening